bfirsh/miles/README2.md

 ### Creating things

 Let's add a form for creating todos.
-Create `client/views/todo-create.js` to define how it looks and how the form works:
+Create the view `client/views/todo-create.js` to define how it looks and how the form works:

 ```javascript
 import React from "react";